A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: introduction

 There has been a significant amount of work towards generalising the original formulation of the weight part of Serre's Conjecture to other contexts where one has (or expects) Galois representations associated to automorphic forms.
-This work begins with that of Ash and collaborators in the context of $\mathrm{GL}_n$ over $\mathbb{Q}$ (in particular~\cite{AS}), and the most general formulation to date is due to Gee, Herzig and Savitt in~\cite{GHS}.
+This line of research was first developed by Ash and collaborators in the context of $\mathrm{GL}_n$ over $\mathbb{Q}$ (in particular~\cite{AS}), and the most general formulation to date is due to Gee, Herzig and Savitt in~\cite{GHS}.
 We refer the reader to the introduction of \cite{GHS} for a discussion of this history and valuable perspectives provided by representation theory, $p$-adic Hodge theory and the Breuil--M\'ezard Conjecture.

 An important setting for the development of generalisations of the weight part of Serre's Conjecture has been that of Hilbert modular forms, i.e., automorphic forms for $G = \mathrm{Res}_{F/\mathbb{Q}}\mathrm{GL}_2$ where $F$ is a totally real field.
 Work in this direction was initiated by Buzzard, Jarvis and one of the authors in~\cite{BDJ}, where a Serre weight conjecture is formulated under the assumption that $p$ is unramified in $F$.
 For a totally odd, continuous, irreducible representation